 The choice of functional basis strongly influences the performance of KANs.
 Common function families include:

-B-splines: Provide locality, smoothness, and interpretability; most widely used in current implementations.[3]
+B-splines: Provide locality, smoothness, and interpretability; they are the most widely used in current implementations.[3]

 RBFs: Capture localized features in data and are effective in approximating functions with non-linear or clustered structures.[3][20]